cabforum/code-signing/docs/CSBR.md

    * `certificatePolicies:policyQualifiers:qualifier:cPSuri` (Optional)

-      HTTP URL for the Subordinate CA's Certification Practice Statement, Relying Party Agreement or other pointer to online information provided by the CA.
+      HTTP URL for the Subordinate CA's Certification Practice Statement,Relying Party agreement or other pointer to online information provided by the CA.

 b. `cRLDistributionPoints`